resbaz/Introduction-to-programming-concepts-7Sept2016/10-control-flow.md

 > [1] "The mean health measure for people with 2 illness in group Group 1 is between 5 and 8 units"
 > [1] "The mean health measure for people with 2 illness in group Group 2 is between 5 and 8 units"
 > [1] "The mean health measure for people with 3 illness in group Group 1 is between 5 and 8 units"
-> [1] "The mean health measure for people with 3 illness in group Group 2 is greater than 8 units"
+> [1] "The mean health measure for people with 3 illness in group Group 2 is between 5 and 8 units"
 > [1] "The mean health measure for people with 4 illness in group Group 1 is greater than 8 units"
 > [1] "The mean health measure for people with 4 illness in group Group 2 is greater than 8 units"
 > [1] "The mean health measure for people with 5 illness in group Group 1 is greater than 8 units"